bolcer/FXPassThrough/README.md

 ### Scripts for Analysis

 - `SaveClean.R` is the script for saving cpi and fx rate data from different sources.
-It binds them into one dataset and cleans it before making analysis.
+It binds them into one dataset and cleans it before making the analysis.
 It takes three arguments two of which is input files/address for cpi and fx_rate and the last one is output for combined clean data.

 - `Analysis.R` is the script for analysis.
 It takes combined clean data from `SaveClean.R`.
 It produces the linear model results into a txt file as output.

 - `Graphs.R` takes combined clean data from `SaveClean.R`.
 It produces two trend plots as output files.
 One plot is for all the periods, and the other one is specifically for depreciation periods.

-- `Project_Report.Rmd` takes output plots and output linearmodel results from txt file which is produced by `Analysis.R`.
-It also present the raw data.
+- `Project_Report.Rmd` takes output plots and output linear model results from txt file which is produced by `Analysis.R`.
+It also presents the raw data.

 Steps to do the analysis:

-You need to be at the root directory of the project at your Terminal.
+You need to be in the root directory of the project at your Terminal.
 Then, you need to run the following steps.

 1. **Run `SaveClean.R` script**